Skip to content

 There are also joint borrower, sole proprietor (JBSP) mortgages, which allow a family member to support the application with their income without being named on the property title.
 This is increasingly popular with parents helping adult children buy their first home.

-Applying jointly with a partner, family member, or friend can significantly increase your borrowing power because lenders combine both incomes when calculating the income multiple.
-If you earn £35,000 and your partner earns £30,000, the combined income of £65,000 at a 4.5x multiple could give you access to up to £292,500 — far more than either of you could borrow alone.
+Applying jointly with a partner, family member, or friend can lift your borrowing power a long way, because lenders combine both incomes when calculating the income multiple.
+If you earn £35,000 and your partner earns £30,000, the combined income of £65,000 at a 4.5x multiple could give you access to up to £292,500, far more than either of you could borrow alone.
 First-time buyers often find joint applications essential for getting onto the property ladder.

 However, joint applications also mean that both applicants’ outgoings and credit histories are assessed.
 If one person has a poor credit score or significant existing debts, it could reduce the joint borrowing amount or limit the lenders willing to offer you a mortgage.
 In some cases, it may actually be better for one person to apply alone if the other has adverse credit.